anyaevostinar/SymbulationEmp/docs/QuickStartGuides/1-GettingRunning.md

 ### Using Cookiecutter
 The easiest thing to do is use our Cookiecutter template.
 Cookiecutter will attempt to push your new directory to a git repo; establish a git repo with the appropriate project name if you would like to use this functionality.

+#### Virtual Environment setup
+To install cookiecutter, you'll need to be in a [Python Virtual Environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
+If you haven't dealt with virtual environments before, this section will get you set up.
+If you already have a `venv` setup, skip ahead.

+- Make a directory to store your virtual environments.
+If you use Python for other purposes, you'll likely need different virtual environments.

+    ```bash
+    mkdir -p ~/.venvs
+    ```
+- Create a virtual environment for this project in your new folder (you may need to use python3 instead of python):

+    ```bash
+    python -m venv ~/.venvs/sym_venv
+    ```

+    Note: You may get an error message to install the `python-venv` package.
+If you get this message, follow the instructions in that message on how to install it in your system.

+    In particular, you may then get an error that `apt` or whatever can't find whatever version of `python-venv` it suggests you need.
+This is generally solved by running `sudo apt update`.

+- Activate your virtual environment with the following, after this, you will see your terminal has a `(..)` with the name of your virtual environment, which means you are inside it.

+    ```bash
+    source ~/.venvs/sym_venv/bin/activate
+    ```
+#### Cookiecutter
+Do the following inside a Python Virtual Environment to use Cookiecutter:
 - Install the latest Cookiecutter.
 Depending on your Python, you may need to use pip3 in place of pip:

     ```shell